-- Ensure that the DFARS 252.244-7001(c)(17) and DFARS 252.244-7001(c)(18) are implemented to the employees and its subcontractors

 - a.
-Are there policies and procedures on how to appropriate handle conflicts of interest, gifts and gratuities, and the Kickbacks Act IAW (c)(17)?

-- b.
-Is there training on conflict of interest, gifts and gratuities, and the Kickbacks Act IAW (c)(17)?

-- The contractor has a clear training policies and procedures that consider the intent behind gifts, entertainment and hospitality, in particular whether these actions are to induce or reward someone to improperly perform their duties with a view to obtaining a business advantage.

-- The contractor's written policy and practice should provide instructions on how their company monitors training, conflicts of interest, gifts, gratuities, and kickbacks to ensure there are no violations.

-- The Contractor should establish and maintain written training policies and procedures for guiding employees in the implementation of ethical, efficient and effective purchasing practices with conflicts of interest, gifts, gratuities, and kickbacks.

-- While each contractor's formal policy and procedures documentation may differ, the following elements should be found within and on conflict of interest, gifts, and gratuities training management program:

-- o Roles and responsibilities.

-- o Conflict of interest awareness.

-- o Affirmation process.
+Ensure that the DFARS 252.244-7001(c)(17) and DFARS 252.244-7001(c)(18) are implemented to the employees and its subcontractors - 1.
+Are there policies and procedures on how to appropriate handle conflicts of interest, gifts and gratuities, and the Kickbacks Act IAW (c)(17)? - 2.
+Is there training on conflict of interest, gifts and gratuities, and the Kickbacks Act IAW (c)(17)? - b.
+The contractor has a clear training policies and procedures that consider the intent behind gifts, entertainment and hospitality, in particular whether these actions are to induce or reward someone to improperly perform their duties with a view to obtaining a business advantage. - c.
+The contractor's written policy and practice should provide instructions on how their company monitors training, conflicts of interest, gifts, gratuities, and kickbacks to ensure there are no violations. - d.
+The Contractor should establish and maintain written training policies and procedures for guiding employees in the implementation of ethical, efficient and effective purchasing practices with conflicts of interest, gifts, gratuities, and kickbacks. - e.
+While each contractor's formal policy and procedures documentation may differ, the following elements should be found within and on conflict of interest, gifts, and gratuities training management program: - 1.
+Roles and responsibilities. - 2.
+Conflict of interest awareness. - 3.
+Affirmation process.

-- o Conflict disclosure.
+- 4. Conflict disclosure.

-- o Risk assessment.
+- 5. Risk assessment.

-- o Reporting procedures.
+- 6. Reporting procedures.

-- o Investigation process
+- 7. Investigation process

-- o Corrective action.
+- 8. Corrective action.

-- o Continuous monitoring.
+- 9. Continuous monitoring.

-Internal Review/Self-Audit
+5.18 Internal Review/Self Audit